Phala Network Docs

 1. Explore advanced features like debugging, log management, and scaling your applications

-We provide a default (also known as TEE proof), which is displayed in the Worker Dashboard.
-To view the entire report, click View Details → Attestation.
+Check the default RA Report.
+We provide a default (also known as TEE Proof), which is displayed in the CVM detailed page.
+To view the entire report, click View Details → Attestations.

 By clicking the Check Attestation button in the certificate chain section, you will be redirected to the , where you can verify the quote.
 You can share this quote with anyone, as it serves as proof that your program is running inside a genuine TEE.